Greenweb grants are provided to restore or improve bushland on private properties. This includes:

 - the ecological restoration work you would like to undertake.

-Applications are assessed for environmental outcomes by a panel comprised of Council's Bushcare, Greenweb and Natural Areas staff.
+3. Applications are assessed for environmental outcomes by a panel comprised of the Council's Bushcare, Greenweb, and Natural Areas staff.

-Find out if your property is eligible using the ‘Greenweb’ layer in Shire Maps:
+Find out if your property is eligible using the ‘Greenweb’ layer following these steps: